AlexWendland/public-note/programming/Function conventions.md

 ## Function Arguments

-The best functions are ones with no arguments,
+The best functions are ones with no arguments.
+This makes it easier to read as regularly arguments are at a different level of abstraction to the function.
+Also easier for [[Testing|testing]] as you don't have to try the function with multiple different arguments.

+### Make function variables instance variables

+The arguments you might want to pass to the function could be instance variables.
+(This is a very [[Object Oriented Programming (OOP)|object oriented]] approach.)

 ## Function organisation